 - East Shore State Park Census Report.

-This past summer, GGA volunteers partnered with volunteers from the San Francisco Bay Bird Observatory to survey bird use of dilapidated piers along San Francisco’s southeastern waterfront.
+GGAS volunteers partnered with volunteers from the San Francisco Bay Bird Observatory to survey bird use of dilapidated piers along San Francisco’s southeastern waterfront in 2007.
 Read the full report here.